Boys (2003 film)

-Boys is a 2003 Indian Tamil-language coming-of-age musical film directed by S. Shankar.
-It stars newcomers Siddharth, Bharath, Manikandan, S. Thaman, Nakul and Genelia.
-The score and soundtrack are composed by A. R. Rahman (in his 75th film composition).
-The story revolves around the six youngsters, who experience the downfalls of adolescent life.
-The film was released on 29 August 2003 to positive reviews.
+Boys is a 2003 Indian Tamil-language coming-of-age musical film directed by Shankar.
+It stars newcomers Siddharth, Bharath, S. Thaman (credited as Sai), Manikandan, Nakkhul and Genelia (credited as Harini), in her Tamil debut.The score and soundtrack are composed by A. R. Rahman.
+The story revolves around six youngsters, who experience the downfalls of adolescent life.
+The film was released on 29 August 2003.

+Although initially controversial for its bold scenes, the film became a huge cult classic and is widely considered one of the best coming-of-age Indian movies ever.
+The film depicts the fashion, music and lifestyle favoured by the youth in the early 2000s.